GrainedLotus515/GoBard/CONTRIBUTING.md

 ### Suggesting Enhancements

-Enhancement suggestions are tracked as GitHub issues.
+Enhancement suggestions are tracked as [Gitea issues](https://git.grainedlotus.com/GrainedLotus515/GoBard/issues).
 When creating an enhancement suggestion, include:

 - **Clear title and description**
 - **Use case** - why would this be useful?